nbariletto/cbi_partitions_repo/index.md

 <br>

-### 6. Comparison with VI Balls Around a Point Estimate
+### 6. Comparison with VI balls around a point estimate

 Finally, we compare the results of the VI-KDE score procedure with the VI ball centered around our point estimate (which essentially coincides with the "collapsed" true partition).
 The VI ball with posterior coverage $1-\alpha$, originally proposed by [6], is obtained within the CBI framework using the negative VI distance $\tilde s(\theta)$ from the point estimate as a score, and is implemented via the `PartitionBall` class.